onflow/nft-storefront/docs/documentation.md

 The same NFT can be referenced in one or more listings across multiple marketplaces and the contract provides APIs to manage listings across those.

-Interested parties can globally track `Listing` events on-chain and filter by NFT type, ID and other characteristics to determine which are of interest, such as publishing a listed NFT for sale within your dApp marketplace UI.
+Interested parties can globally track `Listing` events on-chain and filter by NFT type, ID and other characteristics to determine which are of interest, simplifying the process of publishing a listed NFT for sale within your dApp marketplace UI.

 ## Selling NFTs